contentful/contentful.java/README.md

 [![Build Status](https://travis-ci.org/contentful/contentful.java.svg)](https://travis-ci.org/contentful/contentful.java/builds#)
 [![codecov](https://codecov.io/gh/contentful/contentful.java/branch/master/graph/badge.svg)](https://codecov.io/gh/contentful/contentful.java)

 > Java SDK for [Content Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) and [Content Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/).
-It helps you to easily access your content stored in Contentful with your Java applications.
+It helps in easily accessing the content stored in Contentful using Java applications.

 What is Contentful?
 -------------------
 [Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
-Unlike a CMS, Contentful was built to integrate with the modern software stack.
+Contentful, unlike any other CMS, is built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

 <details open>
 <summary>Table of contents</summary>